sscarduzio/elasticsearch-readonlyrest-plugin/README.md

 ### 3. Restart Elasticsearch

-**For other use cases and finer access control** have a look at [the full list of supported rules](https://github.com/sscarduzio/elasticsearch-readonlyrest-plugin/wiki/Supported-Rules)
+**For other use cases and finer access control** have a look at the official documentation to see [the full list of supported rules](https://readonlyrest.com/documentation)

 ### Important!
 Before going to production, read this.